-The Group companies' properties may be destroyed or damaged due to many foreseeable or unforeseeable circumstances.
-In addition, third parties may suffer damage as a result of events for which the Group companies are liable.
-Given the scope of the subsidiaries' existing insurance cover, there is a risk that such damage or claims will not be covered by the insurance or that they will be covered only in part.
+The Group's properties may be destroyed or damaged due to many foreseeable or unforeseeable circumstances.
+In addition, third parties may suffer damage as a result of events for which the Group is liable.
+Given the scope of the Group's existing insurance cover, there is a risk that such damage or claims will not be covered by the insurance or that they will be covered only in part.
 Some risks are not insured/insurable, and for other risks the cost of insurance premiums is disproportionate to the likelihood of the risk occurring.
-The subsidiaries' insurance cover may not protect them against all losses that they may incur in connection with their business, and some types of insurance may not be available on commercially reasonable terms or at all.
-Accordingly, the insurance cover may not be sufficient to fully compensate for losses incurred in connection with the subsidiaries' real estate.
+The Group's insurance cover may not protect the Group against all losses that the Group may incur in connection with its business, and some types of insurance may not be available on commercially reasonable terms or at all.
+Accordingly, the Group's insurance cover may not be sufficient to fully compensate for losses incurred in connection with its real estate.